-It’s Freedom Day in South Africa today.
+It’s been a beautiful Freedom Day in Cape Town.

 Ages (one year) before Mel Gibson did his thing in a kilt, although some time after Bill Wallace allegedly shouted the same stuff, came 1994 and South Africa’s first democratic elections, as today’s Google doodle reminded us.